Jakeelamb/Raptor/OPTIMIZATIONS.md

-# Performance Optimization Opportunities
+# 🚀 Optimization TODO List

-This document tracks potential optimizations for improving the performance of the Ultimate Rust K-mer Assembler.
+This document tracks potential optimizations for improving the performance of the Raptor.

 ## SIMD Acceleration